Research & Surveys

-Your 100% human translations into Brazilian Portuguese are processed using memoQ™, an industry-leading computer-assisted translation program.
+Your 100% human translations into Brazilian Portuguese are processed using industry-leading computer-assisted translation software: Trados Studio™ or memoQ™.
 Other tools may be used as required, such as Across™, or your company's own system.
 As you probably know, these tools don't translate content, but rather, they are used to ensure consistency of translated terms, proper handling of several file types, and that all applicable sentences receive a translation.

 Years of Experience

 “Deric did a great job.
 Would hire him again if required.”

 “Deric completed the work very fast on our project.”